-Barbara Kellerman speaks to audiences all over the world, including, in recent years, Berlin, London, Moscow, Rome, Sao Paolo, Shanghai, Zurich, St. Gallen, Jerusalem, Turin, Toronto, Montreal, Mumbai, New Delhi, Amsterdam, Kyoto, Munich, Beijing, Sydney, and Buenos Aires.
-She has served on, among many others, the Advisory Board of Leadership, the Advisory Board of the AAUW project on Women and Leadership, the Advisory Board of the Brookings Institution Leadership Initiative, and the Academic Committee of the Women Leadership Academy (China).
-She was ranked by Forbes.com as among “Top 50 Business Thinkers” (2009) and by Leadership Excellence in top 15 of “thought leaders in management and leadership” (2008-09 and again in 2010-2011).
+Barbara Kellerman speaks to audiences all over the world, including Berlin, London, Moscow, Rome, Sao Paolo, Shanghai, Zurich, St. Gallen, Jerusalem, Turin, Toronto, Montreal, Mumbai, New Delhi, Amsterdam, Kyoto, Munich, Beijing, Sydney, Buenos Aires, Leipzig, and Seoul.
+She has served on many different boards and was ranked by Forbes.com as among “Top 50 Business Thinkers” (2009) and by Leadership Excellence in top 15 of “thought leaders in management and leadership” in 2008-09 and 2010-2011.
 In 2010, she was given the Wilbur M. McFeeley award by the National Management Association for her pioneering work on leadership and followership.
-In 2015, 2016, 2017, and 2018 she was ranked by Global Gurus as among top 20 on the list of “World’s Top 30 Management Professionals.”
+In 2015, 2016, 2017, 2018, 2019, and 2020 she was ranked by Global Gurus as among the top 20 on the list of “World’s Top 30 Management Professionals.”
 In 2016, she was given the Lifetime Achievement Award by the International Leadership Association.
 Her most recent book, Professionalizing Leadership, was published in 2018 by Oxford University Press.
 It was reviewed as “exceptional” and “highly recommended” by Choice.
 And it appeared on Forbes’ “Recommended Books for Creative Leaders in 2018.”
 Her article, “”The Future of Followership,” won a 2020 Emerald Literati Award.
 Kellerman’s current book (with Todd Pittinsky) is titled, Leaders Who Lust: Power, Money, Sex, Success, Legitimacy & Legacy.
 It will be published in September 2020 by Cambridge University Press.
 Her next book – The Enablers: How Team Trump Flunked the Pandemic and Failed America – will be published in 2021, also by Cambridge.
 Kellerman regularly posts digital articles regularly at barbarakellerman.com.